Behictuz/FlaschenPost_Task/README.md

 This project is currently configured to run tests in "incognito" mode.
 If you wish to disable this feature, you can modify the wdio.conf.js file and remove the "incognito" browser option.
                         *** TASK  ***
-flaschenpost SE – IT Exercise Task #XX „Create a set of automated tests“ Task 1 “PLZ Modal”
+flaschenpost SE – IT Exercise Task #XX „Create a set of automated tests“ 1)Task 1 “PLZ Modal”

-•
-•
-Write an automated test that will visit flaschenpost.de, enter a ZIP code (e.g. 48143), click “geht klar“ and validate that the user landed on the homepage.
+-Write an automated test that will visit flaschenpost.de, enter a ZIP code (e.g. 48143), click “geht klar“ and validate that the user landed on the homepage.
 Take a moment to look at the requests and responses made when user lands on the website on a new incognito tab.
 Assuming the system is loading asynchronously, what could go